MaduDayal/Multi-Cycle-RV32I-Lite-CPU-with-DPI-C-Lockstep-Verification/README.md

 The verification environment also includes SystemVerilog Assertions, directed positive and negative tests, and retirement-level functional coverage.

 > **Scope:** This is an educational RV32I subset implementation.
-It is not a full RV32I implementation, a pipelined processor, or a production-ready CPU.
+It is not a full RV32I implementation or a production-ready CPU.

 ## Supported Instructions